turbinenreiter/MicroPythonSmallSats/text/Results.md

 differences in the definitions lead to broken data, making this a serious source of error for all systems where MicroPython has to communicate with C via such data structures.
-This problem can be addressed in two ways: Either by creating a tool that can translate the definitions between the languages or a tool that can automatically test the two structures against each other.
+This problem can be addressed in two ways: either by creating a tool that can translate the definitions between the languages or a tool that can automatically test the two structures against each other.

-In the next step, the D-Bus interface is defined by creating the function bodies and register them to the bus.
-Then the actual functionality can be implemented.
+In the next step, the D-Bus interface is defined by creating the function bodies and registering them to the bus.
+Then, the actual functionality can be implemented.
 For this, the SPI library is used to transfer the data structures between the CDH and the ADCS subsystem.

-In it’s current form the C implementation of the daemon results in a binary with a size of 100 kB.
+In its current form the C implementation of the daemon results in a binary with a size of 100 kB.
 The MicroPython implementation depends on the MicroPython interpreter, including the D-bus and SPI library, with a size of 350 kB in total.
 The Python code itself is 3 kB in size.

 Comparing the length of the implementations, the C version with about 160 lines of code is significantly longer than the 80 line Python